ring-therapeutics/anellome_paper/README.md

 __TODO__: Provide information on all data files or any auxillary files required for analysis.

 ## Sequence Data Availability
-Sequence data associated with this manuscript can be found with the following NCBI's BioProject accession: [PRJNA679286](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA679286 )
+Sequence data can be found with the following NCBI's BioProject accession: [PRJNA679286](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA679286)

 ## Citation
 __TODO__: Add citation when available